frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 4. In the Project Explorer, right-click the iaf-test module and select Properties.
 Go to Deployment Assembly, press [ Add... ].
 Select Folder, press [ Next ].
 Select the src/main/configurations folder, and press Finish.
 In the text field right of your new src/main/configurations item, enter `WEB-INF/classes/configurations`. _(might not be necessary anymore)_
 5. Do the same for the src/test/testtool folder.
 For that, enter `testtool` as deploy path. _(might not be necessary anymore)_

+### Note about the log dir:
+The log dir is also used as test data directory for the Larva test tool as it is a directory which is known to be writable.
+Saving test results as expected output for future tests, also saves the log dir in file name paths.
+Therefore it is important for now not to change this directory.
+If however you do not use Windows but a Unix based system (such as Linux or macOS), then set the `log.dir` property to whatever works on your system, for instance `$HOME/ibis4test-logs` but be aware that you cannot save test-results and share that with others.

 ## 3. Create a Run Configuration - IntelliJ

 Create a Tomcat Run Configuration and set the following: